SFrijters/nix-qemu-espressif/README.md

 * qemu-espressif: Supports both ESP32 (`"xtensa-softmmu"`) and ESP32C3 (`"riscv32-softmmu"`) chips.
 * qemu-esp32: Supports only ESP32.
 * qemu-esp32c3: Supports only ESP32C3.

+The default output of this flake is a nixpkgs overlay that adds these packages.